sramshey/emeritus/README.md

 ### Step 2 - Modeling

 The project explored several models including LogisticRegression, DecisionTreeClassifier, SVM, KNN, and RandomForestClassifier.
-The models were evaluated for initial accuracy, and then a grid search was applied to optimize the hyperparameters.
+Each of the models was evaluated for initial accuracy, and then a grid search was applied to optimize the hyperparameters.

 ### Step 3 - Evaluation

 The accuracy and fit time of each model was evaulated and compared, both before and after optimization.

 Additional evaluation is pending.

 ## Results

 The KNN and RandomForestClassifier had the best performance, with KNN achieving 90% accuracy and the RandomForestClassifier achieving around 95% accuracy on the test set.
+There was a trade-off between accuracy and fit time, as the KNN fit time was shorter but the RandomForestClassifier accuracy was higher.

 ## Next Steps